Top electric car myths, busted

 1. EVs are more environmentally friendly

-So the electric car is just ahead, even in the land of dirty electricity.
+So the electric car is just ahead.

 There’s also a broader debate about the environmental cost of sourcing materials, shipping vehicles and recycling older cars.
 That’s cracking the proverbial can of worms, albeit one many car makers are addressing, with plans to be CO2 neutral within decades.